tombomba/tombomba.github.io/_posts/2022-08-19-the-stranger-wore-a-gun-columbia-1953.md

 ---
-title: "The Stranger Wore a Gun (Columbia Pictures, 1953)"
+title: "The Stranger Wore a Gun (1953)"
 excerpt: >
   Almost a proto-"Fistful of Dollars."
 Almost.
 image: "/assets/img/the-stranger-wore-a-gun-columbia-1953.jpg"